CNU105/CNU105.github.io/content/authors/Yingming/_index.md

 # Username (this should match the folder name)
 authors:
-  - 吳恩達
+  - Yingming

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Undergraduate
+role: Alumni

 # Organizations/Affiliations
 organizations:
-  - name: Capital Normal University
+  - name: Capital Normal University(2021-2025)
-    url: ''
+    url: 'aizhouym.github.io'

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a senior in CNU, and my research interests are GCNs and LLMs.
-Nice to meet you!
+bio: I'm fortunate enough to be advised by Prof.Lin, who encourage me to explode new technologies and teach me how to do research.

 interests:
   - Process Mining
-  - Nature Language Processing
-  - Large Language Models
+  - LLMs, LLMs Agent.
+  - Reinforcement Learning

 education:
   courses:
     - course: BS in Information Management and Information System
       institution: Capital Normal University
       year: 2021

+    - course: PhD in Computer Science
+      institution: Stevens Institute of Technology
+      year: 2025-present

 # Social/Academic Networking
 # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons